xuliya000/job-portal-frontend/README.md

 # 💼 JobSter

 **JobSter** is a modern web platform built for connecting job seekers and recruiters.
-Designed with a sleek interface and practical features, it simplifies the job application and hiring process.
+It simplifies the job application and hiring process.

 ---

 ## 🔍 Features Overview

 ### 1. Browse & Filter Jobs
-Search by location, type, salary, experience level, and company.
+Search by location, job type, salary, experience level, and company.
 ![Job Listings](./screenshots/job-listings.png)

 ---